Dmitry057/atrium-mcp/README.md

 # FreeCAD MCP

-This repository is a FreeCAD MCP that allows you to control FreeCAD from Claude Desktop.
+This repository is a ATRIUM MCP that allows you to control FreeCAD from Claude Desktop.

 ## Demo